openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 For courses that offer more than one enrollment option or track, different colors represent the number of students who were enrolled with each option.

-The chart currently includes these enrollment options and tracks, if they are offered for your course.
+The chart includes each of the enrollment options and tracks that are offered for your course.

-* Honor certificate
-* Verified certificate
-* Professional education program

 Moving your cursor over the chart shows a tooltip with the counts for each enrollment type, and the current enrollment, for each day.

 The chart includes enrollment data for every day, beginning with the first enrollment (typically of the course creator).
 This data is also available for